 10. Distinguish between free trade and mercantilism and explain how mercantilism helped bring about the settlement of the Americas.

 New Spain & New France 3

 1. Explain how and why Spain ended up colonizing America.

-3. Analyze what prevented Spain from developing the northern part of their empire economically.
-Describe why the population in the future American Southwest was sparser than the area to the south (modern-day Mexico)?
+3. Identify what enabled Spain to conquer the Aztecs and Incas.
+Analyze what prevented Spain from developing the northern part of their empire economically.
+Describe why the population in the future American Southwest was sparser than the area to the south (modern-day Mexico).

 4. Describe the impact of Spain’s colonization on the rest of Europe.
 How did Spanish wealth change European and world history?